 There was a ‘day’ we realized there was nothing we could do to stop the fall.
 I think it was April or May 2000 that my friend (with the big farm site) called me.
 I remember his words: “I’ve been f***g delisted!”
 What he meant was his main site was removed from all search results.
-By the end of the day we realized that most of his sites were gone too; a fate shared by most of the affiliates.
+By the end of the day we discovered that most of his sites were gone too.

 Historical perspective: Why Google Does What Google Does

 If you were online in 1996 - 1999, you remember Alta Vista and the utter chaos of pure machine-driven search results with none of the semantic results we rely on today for high quality search results.

 On AltaVista—and about 10 other top search engines—search input was based purely on the keywords used for the search.
 If you typed in “dog trainers,” you’d see a list of trainers in every city in the country - except yours.
 I once inputted “vegan restaurants” (to arrange a lunch for a relative who is a vegan) and got pages of various vegan organizations, but nary a restaurant.